Words and pics: Rich Norman

 The base is partially open to allow water and crud an escape route.

-The PALS backer features One-Wrap style loop.
+The PALS backer features One-Wrap style loop, for further integration options.

 Aside from the compressive force applied by the Boa system, the inside face of the pouch is lined with a hypalon-type substance for a bit of grip; and it grips fine.